jakenguyen0118/mongo-intro/README.md

 ## Preparation

-- Create a new readme file called `mongo-lab-commands.md` in the repo and copy/paste the commands that aure used to complete each step below:
+- Create a new readme file called `mongo-lab-commands.md` in the repo and copy/paste the commands that aure used to complete each step below.

 ## Instructions